-- dimensions describing the new proposed service (i.e. changes we will make to service concept, client interface, delivery systems)
+- dimensions – describing the new proposed service

-- capabilities relating to your enterprise (i.e. technology, data, organisational, HR, Marketing)
+- capabilities – relating to your enterprise (such as technology, data, organisational, HR, Marketing)

-For any innovation, we can determine how complex it will be to execute, for a specific enterprise, by dividing the size of the change by the capabilities of the enterprise.
-Simplistically, we can score:
+An innovation is a change in these dimensions.
+And so, for any innovation, we can determine how complex it will be to execute, in a specific enterprise, by dividing the size of the changes by the strength of the capabilities of the enterprise.

-In reality you may wish to have a more detailed determination.
-But that simply is an implementation detail of this simplistic view.
+And we may wish to have a more detailed equation.
+For example weighting different parameters.
+But that is an implementation detail.

-Once we can determine an execution complexity level for an innovation idea, we can use it in several more ways.
+However, once we can determine an execution complexity for an innovation idea, we can use it in several ways beyond just communicating it.
 For example, to:

 - search for simplifications in the innovation, i.e. minimise size of change

-- justify investing in improving enterprise capabilities, i.e. maximise the change capability
+- investing in improving enterprise capabilities, i.e. maximise the change capability

-Additionally, if we have a set of innovation ideas and we determine execution complexity level ideas for them all, then we can use those scores in our management of that innovation portfolio
+Additionally, if we have a set of innovation ideas and we determine execution complexity level ideas for them all, then we can use those scores in our management of our innovation portfolio

 We have an innovation problem.
-And the default way enterprises, and usually the innovation consultants that advise them, attempt to solve that is by focussing heavily on ideation.
+And the default way enterprises, and usually the innovation consultants that advise them, attempt to solve that is by focusing heavily on generating and funnelling ideas.

-Secondly, enterprises can find it challenging to execute ideas – or worse, not even know how simple or difficult an idea is to execute.
-And so either set off on execution and fail, or fail to set off.
-Both lead us down the path of innovation theatre – performing innovation activities that ultimately lead to no discernable benefit to the enterprise (or beneficiaries).
+But enterprises can find it challenging to understand and/or execute ideas – or worse, not even know how simple or difficult an idea is to execute.
+And so they either set off on execution and fail, or fail to set off.
+Both paths lead us down the path of innovation theatre.
+And by doing that, we contribute even further to the innovation problem.